Tips for Visiting New York City for the First Time (or the 100th)!

 One World Trade Center/ 9-11 Memorial

 Plan at least half a day to explore the 9-11 Memorial.
 There is so much information to see.
-Buy your tickets ahead of time, because it sells out- especially the tour.
+Please buy your tickets ahead of time because they sell out, especially the tour.
 Book your 9-11 Museum tickets here.

 Brooklyn Bridge